mclmarques/Linux-on-Mac/README.md

-#Dual boot of Windows 11 and Ubutnu 22.10 on a 15 Retina Macbookpro
+#Dual boot of Windows 11 and Ubutnu 22.10 on a 15 Retina MacbookPro with Nvidia graphics

 **Disclaimer:**